 You are not creating a massive punch list of items to fix before move-in.
 Cosmetic fixes of any sort should be left alone.
 However, there are certain fixes your lender might require before releasing the funds.

-After the Home Inspection in Melbourne: What to Fix and What to Forget
+After the Home Inspection in Central Florida: What to Fix and What to Forget

 Typically, you should expect/ask for the following to be covered…